Meet the Intern: Olivia

 Who do you look up to in the queer community?

-Welcome M (they/she/he) to the DC Center!
-M will be joining the team as the Social Media Intern.
-They are an honors student at the University of South Florida studying Mass Communications and Sociology with a minor in Queer & Sexuality Studies.
-You can meet M at the DC Center on weekdays and some evenings.
-M is looking forward to connecting with the DC LGBTQ+ Community and assisting with The DC Center’s social media pages.
+Welcome Misty (she/her) to the DC Center!
+She will be joining us as the Social Media and Advocacy Intern.
+You can meet Misty at the DC Center on weekdays and some evenings.
+She is looking forward to raising awareness and promoting allyship.

 Birthdate, Astro Sign